Open-NC/christhedba.github.io/faq.md

 image: null
 author: null
 ---

-## How is Open NC different than the local brigades?
+## What is the purpose of the Open NC Collaborative?
 TBD

+## What is the relationship between Open NC and local NC brigades?
+TBD

-## What about cities that don't have a brigade?
+## What about places that don't have a Code for America brigade?
 TBD